progress/Spark-Toolkit/README.md

 5. Copy the .json and .cp files from the `/cfg/` folder to a new `CATALINA_BASE/conf/spark/` directory.
 6. If intending to utilize OERealm security, copy the `/cfg/Realm/SparkRealm.json` file to `CATALINA_BASE/conf/spark/` and `/cfg/Realm/SparkRealm.cp` to `CATALINA_BASE/common/lib/`.

-**CCS Note 1:** If using 11.7.2 or later, the CCS classes are now included in the OpenEdge product.
-However, the released SP2 build contained a typo which prevented one class from compiling correctly, and has since been fixed in SP3.
-Therefore, if using OE 11.7.0 through 11.7.2 simply include the `/dist/Ccs.pl` along side the `Spark.pl` mentioned above.
+**CCS Note 1:** If using 11.7.0-11.7.2 you will need to include the `/dist/Ccs.pl` along side the `Spark.pl` mentioned above.
+This is due to a minor typo in 11.7.2's initial inclusion of the CCS classes, which prevented one toolkit class from compiling correctly.
+This has since been corrected as of the SP3 release.

 **CCS Note 2:** The product-provided CCS r-code is located in the `DLC/gui/OpenEdge.BusinessLogic.pl` library.
-Source code is not included within the product-bundled PL file, but does exist within the `/dist/Ccs.pl` bundled within the Spark-Toolkit repository as well as the `/src/Ccs` directory.
+Source code is not included within the product-bundled PL file, but does exist within Spark-Toolkit repository in the `/src/Ccs` directory.

 ## Contributions / Changes